Hotchkiss Family Genealogy - The Scottish Lines

 This site includes full information only for individuals with death records, and those born before 1940.

-Living individuals have had dates reduced to years only and mariage dates and other notes removed.
+Living individuals have had dates reduced to years only and marriage dates and other notes removed.

 CONTENTS: